Before booking a stay at a kennel, consider other options: taking your

 our customer survey and other research methods.)

 As you can see, there is substantial variation in the customer survey ratings.

-For kennels evaluated in our last full, published report, our Ratings Tables also show complaints we gathered from the Better Business Bureau
+For kennels evaluated in our last full, published report, our Ratings Tables also show complaints we gathered from local Better Business Bureaus

 Although this article focuses on kennels, we were unable to select only

 those complaints at the BBB that relate to the companies boarding services